Explainer: What is at stake in Taiwan's election

 Here is what is at stake in the election, and its potential global impact.

-Aside from its key role in the global supply chain as a high-tech manufacturer, mostly notably as an Apple Inc supplier, Taiwan is in a strategic location just off the coast of China and on the edge of the Pacific.
+Aside from its key role in the global supply chain as a high-tech manufacturer, mostly notably as an Apple Inc (AAPL.O) supplier, Taiwan is in a strategic location just off the coast of China and on the edge of the Pacific.

 It is a potential military flashpoint between China and the United States, which sells arms and provides other assistance to Taiwan.